 If you know a place that needs a recessed light directly above it, that should be the starting point for your recessed lighting plan.
 Laying out kitchen recessed lighting?
 Be sure you have ample task lighting like LED downlights directly above the stovetop, sink, and main food prep area.

 Planning for pot lights in the living room?
 Be sure to shine them on that specific reading chair you already know needs extra lighting.
 To focus light on a specific area, center the first recessed light exactly where you want it and space the rest of the lights around it (see tip #3 for spacing).

-Another situation that usually calls for focal lighting is fireplaces.
-Having gimbal recessed lighting above a fireplace allows you to throw accent lighting on the mantle to show off those family pictures or even just the amazing stone work of the fireplace.
+Fireplaces are another popular place for installing focal lighting.
+Having gimbal recessed lighting above a fireplace lets you concentrate accent lighting on the mantel to show off those family pictures or intricate fireplace stonework.

-If you prefer to simply space the recessed lighting evenly around the room without any particular focal point, place your first light in the center of the room and go from there.
+If you prefer even placement around the room, place your first LED light in the center of the room and go from there.